CERTCC/CERT-Guide-to-CVD/docs/howto/operations/opsec.md

 Of course, there is some ambiguity when you say private: does that mean the information is for the whole organization?
 Just the CVD team?
 Possibly even a single analyst?

+!!! tip "Need-to-Know Principle"

+    The "need-to-know" principle is a good starting point for determining who should have access to sensitive information.
+This principle states that only those who need to know the information to perform their job should have access to it.
-In general, vulnerability information should be shared with the fewest number of people possible to effectively coordinate and remediate a vulnerability prior to disclosure.
+    In general, vulnerability information should be
+    shared with the fewest number of people possible to effectively coordinate and remediate a vulnerability prior to disclosure.
 Clearly declaring the data's sensitivity can help to make that determination.

 ### Traffic light Protocol